KrishnaRJ422/German-Credit-Status/README.md

 Automated Credit score status application using random forest method in python which is deployed to cloud using flask in Heroku and Azure.

 In this model, age is the protected attribute.
-Out of multiple optimal debiased models and ML models compared, DIR random forest grid search CV model is deployed.
+Out of multiple optimal debiased models and ML models compared, DIR xgboost grid search CV model is deployed.

 Link to wholistic study: https://github.com/KrishnaRJ422/Explainability_Bias_Fairness-in-AI